Dhyrey/Box_Project_Stengel-De_Beaucorps/README.md

 Parsed in 0:00:00.108295
 Filtering unwanted characters.
 Filtered in 0:00:06.840071
-Calculating MAWs using the unword algorithm k : 2
+Calculating MAWs using the unword algorithm. k : 2
 Processed in 0:00:00.002552
 k : 3